Skip to content

 9. The Internal Network Shift

-With valid Tomcat credentials, I deploy a malicious WAR file payload.
-I catch the reverse shell.
-I am now executing inside the perimeter firewall as tomcat user.
+With valid credentials, I deploy a malicious WAR file.
+I get a reverse shell.
+Now I’m inside the firewall, executing as the tomcat user.

-Nmap’s role completely shifts here.
-I upload a statically compiled Linux Nmap binary to /tmp/.
-Externally, I was fighting the IPS.
-Internally, the network is often a soft, chewy center.
-I no longer care about stealth; I care about lateral movement targets.
+Nmap’s role changes completely.
+I upload a statically compiled Nmap binary to the compromised host.
+Outside the firewall, I was fighting an IPS.
+Inside, it’s a different story—networks are soft.
+I don’t care about stealth anymore.
+I care about lateral movement.

 ./nmap -sT -p 445,3389 10.10.0.0/24 > smb_targets.txt

-I drop to a full TCP Connect (-sT) scan because I don’t have root privileges for raw socket SYN scans.
-I am explicitly hunting for SMB and RDP.
+I use full TCP Connect scans (-sT) because I don’t have root for raw sockets.
+I’m hunting SMB and RDP—the internal highways.

 10. The Automation Mindset